-Before processing, lab employees pull the correct lens blank from a large inventory consisting of a wide array of base curves and multifocal/progressive add values that have been molded on the front of the lens by the manufacturer.
+First, the lab technician selects a specific lens blank from a large inventory.
+This inventory will consist of a large array of base curves and multifocal/progressive add values that have been molded onto the lens by the manufacturer.
 Then, the technicians prepare the prescription to be developed into the back surface of the lens.
 The lens must go through layout, marking and blocking procedures before being generated.
-After this, the lens is then generated using a diamond-encrusted cutting wheel on older generation surfacing machines, or a ball or fluted cutter for more updated traditional machines.
-The lens then goes through fining and polishing, and finally through finishing completing the process.
+After this, the lens is generated using a diamond-encrusted cutting wheel on older generation surfacing machines, or a ball or fluted cutter for more modern traditional machines.
+The lens is then transferred to a finer and/or polisher, cleaned and/or coated, then finished.

-Digital surfacing on the other hand, known as “free-form” or “all-format” processing, is newer to the industry.
-With this technology, a computer controlled digital generator creates the lens surface to a prescribed x, y,z set of numerical digitized points.
+Digital surfacing, “free-form” or “all-format” processing, in comparison, is highly simplified for the operator and much more precise.
+A computer-controlled digital generator grinds the lens surface to a prescribed x, y, and z set of numerical digitized points.
+In this process, the lens power is refined substantially closer to the patient’s prescription than with a traditional lens generator.
 The lens is then polished using a soft tool system to ensure optical quality while maintaining the integrity of the surface curve.

 Top 4 reasons to switch to digital lens processing equipment.